+Contest mobility is a term referring to what North Americans and British would refer to as social mobility through equality of opportunity.
+In contest mobility, equal footing among individuals is assumed as a given.
+Contest mobility is also referred to as tournament mobility.
 Recruitment for positions in society is seen as a contest in which the contestants are competing freely.
 Contest mobility refers to system of social mobility in which all individuals are seen as participants in a race and the contest is an open one.

-Revisited: An Examination of Britain and the USA Today. - Morgan, Harriet P.
+Sponsored and Contest Mobility Revisited: An Examination of Britain and the USA Today, Harriet P. Morgan.

-Sponsored and Contest Mobility Among College
+Sponsored and Contest Mobility in America and